GLOBE Program: Activities for learning

-The GLOBE Program provides the opportunity for students to learn by taking scientifically valid measurements in the fields of atmosphere, hydrology, soils, land cover, and phenology, depending upon their local curricula.
+The GLOBE Program provides the opportunity for students to learn by taking scientifically valid measurements in the fields of atmosphere, hydrosphere, pedosphere, biosphere, and Earth as a system.
 Students report their data through the Internet, create maps and graphs to analyze data sets, and collaborate with scientists and other GLOBE students around the world.
-All the GLOBE data and observations are in the public domain.
+All the GLOBE data and observations are in the public domain and the program is committed to open science.

+GLOBE has a Mosquito Habitat Mapper application for data collection.

 Contribution by scientists

-Members of the international science community are involved in the design and implementation of the GLOBE Program.
+STEM (Science, Technology, Engineering, and Mathematics) professionals are invited to join the GLOBE International STEM Network (GISN).
+GISN members are involved in the design and implementation of the GLOBE Program.
 Scientists are involved in helping select GLOBE environmental measurements, developing measurement procedures, and ensuring overall quality control of data.
 This is important to ensure that other scientists have confidence about these results and their findings.
 Their continued support and direction helps to ensure that GLOBE environmental measurements make a significant contribution to the global environmental database.